jadybea/cleaning_data_assaignment/README.md

 #PROCEDURE

-I am submitting a script called "run_analysis.R" that I used to prepare the dataset.
+I am submitting a script called "run_analysis.R" that I used to prepare the tidy dataset.
 The script works only if the dataset files are downloaded, unpacked and all found in the working directory of R.

 I am also submitting the codebook accompanying the resulted tidy dataset that describes the data, the variables and the transformations encoded by the "run_analysis.R" script.